Unemployment in China: Youth unemployment

 The youth unemployment rate in China is worth noting due to young workers representing a significant proportion of China's workforce.
 During 2004 to 2009, it was easy for a low-skilled young workers to find jobs; however, due to economic stagnation, young workers today may face increasing difficulties in seeking or maintaining jobs.
 Jobs accessible to young workers tend to be precarious, with low wages and lacking social security benefits such as unemployment welfare and insurance.
 At the same time, many graduates cannot compete for jobs with top university graduates, they are not willing to take low-quality, low-paid jobs.
 Business professors Terence Tse and Mark Esposito (2014) consider some of these young people to be NEETs.
 Tse and Esposito suggest that some parents encourage their children remain unemployed and find better jobs, rather than accept the low-quality jobs that the parents already have.
+As anti-hustle trends gained momentum in China in 2023, Gen-Z youths began opting for lower paying occupations as valid, less stressful career paths even though they were once considered low-quality.

 Youth unemployment can also be attributed to structural unemployment, which occurs when there is a mismatch between the skills that jobs require and the skills that workers possess.
 According to research by Zhao and Huang (2010), there were 750,000 college graduates who could not find a job in 2003 after graduating in 1999, which increased to 1.2 million in 2005, and nearly 2 million in 2009 (approximately 32% of the total 6.1 million graduates that year).
 The real numbers might be higher than official data due to the minimum standard of a 70% employment rate and possibly fraudulent reporting by the Ministry of Education.
 Job search success for college graduates often depends on the reputation of the university.
 For example, students who graduate from prestigious universities in China can often easily find high salary jobs, in contrast to graduates from less prestigious universities.
 This may be reflective of academic disparity, where academic conditions such as faculty and environment of top universities are better than those of unknown universities.
 The difficulty and competitiveness of university admission also exacerbate the problem by limiting education for high school graduates.